 - You are getting married in the late fall, winter, or early spring when the days are shorter.
 The first thing I do when creating a wedding day timeline is check the sunset time on your wedding day.
 If the sun will be setting by the time your ceremony starts then it will be too late after the ceremony to get any natural light photos of you, your bridal party, and your family.

-- You are having a church ceremony and you have allotted plenty of driving time, wiggle room, and 90 minutes of portrait time between the ceremony and reception.
+You are having a church ceremony and you have allotted plenty of driving time, wiggle room, and two hours of portrait time during daylight hours between the ceremony and reception for family, bridal party, and bride/groom photos.
 In this case, it would be better to have a leisurely morning getting ready with your bridal party and leaving all the formal portrait sessions for after the ceremony.

 So what if you just got engaged and haven’t decided whether you’ll be tying the knot at a venue or a church?
 Read on!